proxy-wasm/proxy-wasm-cpp-sdk/docs/building.md

 include ${PROXY_WASM_CPP_SDK}/Makefile.base_lite
 ```

-Run docker pointing to Envoy sources in a directory parallel (at the same level) as your project directory:
+Run docker pointing to Envoy sources in a directory parallel (at the same level)
+as your project directory:

 ```bash
 docker run -v $PWD:/work -v $PWD/../envoy/api/wasm/cpp:/work/sdk -w /work  wasmsdk:v2 bash /build_wasm.sh
 ```

-### Using abseil form the image
+### Using Abseil from the Docker image

 Abseil (optionally) is built in /root/abseil and can be used.
-Note that the abseil containers (e.g. absl::flat\_hash\_set) exercise many syscalls which are not supported.
-Consequantally individual files should be pulled in which are relatively self contained (e.g. strings).
+Note that the
+Abseil containers (e.g. `absl::flat_hash_set`) exercise many syscalls which are
+not supported.
+Consequentially individual files should be pulled in which are
+relatively self contained (e.g. `strings`).
 Example customized Makefile:

 ```makefile
 PROXY_WASM_CPP_SDK=/sdk